stryngs/scripts/README.md

 ## mParser
 * A sqlite3 parser for massscan XML results
+  * Now ties in common service to port commonalities

 ## pmkid2hashcat
 * Weaponizing the PMKID attack as demonstrated by atom